dmuchai/kenya-movers-ai/privacy-policy.md

 ## Information Sharing and Disclosure

+**Personal Data Sale Policy**: We do not sell your personal information to third parties for monetary or other valuable consideration.
+Your personal data is only shared as explicitly described below with your consent or as required by law.

 ### With Moving Service Providers
 We share your moving request details (locations, property type, contact information) with relevant moving companies **with your explicit consent** to provide you with quotes and services.
 Your contact details are shared with a maximum of 5 verified moving providers per quote request to ensure competitive pricing while protecting your privacy.